azarketa/Thermodynamics-theoretical-pills/source/11_Specific_heats.md

 **For an ideal gas, both $u$ and $h$ are functions of temperature only — independent of pressure and volume.**
 :::

-:::{admonition} Note: significance of Joule’s result
+:::{note} Note: significance of Joule’s result
-:class: note, dropdown
+:class: dropdown
 Joule’s finding not only confirmed the validity of the ideal gas model but also provided the physical foundation for using temperature-dependent specific heats $c_v(T)$ and $c_p(T)$, since:

 $$